rafaeleufrasio/lightning/docs/source/inputs/priors.rst

 Additionally, there is the option to input a prior of any shape in tabulated form.
 Finally, while not actually a prior, we consider fixing a free parameter in a model a prior for implementation purposes.

-For general cases, we recommend using using the defaults uniform or fixed priors specified in the configuration.
+For general cases, we recommend using using the default uniform or fixed priors specified in the configuration.
 However, the choice of prior strongly depends on your research goals, which means different kinds of SEDs will likely need different priors.
 Below, we give examples on how to input the different prior options into the configuration using the file method, along with an example of how to